Debetux/flask-bones/README.md

 ![flasks](https://raw.githubusercontent.com/cburmeister/flask-bones/master/image.jpg)

-flask-bones
+flask-docker-starter
 ===========

 An example of a large scale Flask application using blueprints and extensions.
+Forked from [flask-bones](https://github.com/cburmeister/flask-bones).

 ## Setup with Docker